Skip to content

 For Rasters (Terrain Models)

-GeoTIFF is the only format, and it is universally supported by GIS and mapping software (QGIS, ArcGIS, Global Mapper, etc.).
+GeoTIFF is the only raster format, and it is universally supported by GIS and mapping software (QGIS, ArcGIS, Global Mapper, etc.).
 It can also be opened in image editors that support geospatial data.
+(For the TIN's CAD-ready surface formats, see the table above.)

 Tips